Egyptian Armed Forces: Nineteenth century

 These internal reforms laid the foundation for a series of expansionist campaigns.
 In 1811, Muhammad Ali launched a campaign into the Arabian Peninsula to suppress the First Saudi State, recapturing the Hejaz region and eventually defeating the House of Saud after a prolonged campaign led by his sons, Tusun Pasha and Ibrahim Pasha.
 This was followed by the Turco-Egyptian conquest of Sudan (1820–1824), in which Egyptian forces subdued fragmented tribal entities, establishing Egyptian authority in the region and creating a new source of conscripts and slaves for the Egyptian army, including the formation of the Gihadiya foot regiments.

 Muhammad Ali also participated in the suppression of the Greek War of Independence on behalf of the Ottomans, deploying a large expeditionary force under Ibrahim Pasha.
 Despite early advances, the Egyptian navy was decisively defeated at the Battle of Navarino (1827) by a coalition of European powers, costing Egypt its fleet and forcing withdrawal.

+Illustration of the Battle of Konya.

 From 1831 to 1840, Muhammad Ali engaged in two major wars against the Ottoman Empire, seeking to annex Syria and eventually challenge Ottoman sovereignty.
 His forces captured much of the Levant and advanced into Anatolia, winning major victories such as the Battle of Konya (1832) and Battle of Nezib (1839).
 However, sustained pressure from the European powers led to diplomatic intervention and the signing of the Convention of London (1840).
-Under its terms, Muhammad Ali was forced to relinquish control of most of his conquests in exchange for recognition of hereditary rule over Egypt and Sudan, thus laying the groundwork for Egypt's de facto autonomy within the Ottoman Empire.
+Under its terms, Muhammad Ali was forced to relinquish control of most of his conquests in exchange for recognition of hereditary rule over Egypt and Sudan, which laid the groundwork for Egypt's de facto autonomy within the Ottoman Empire.

-Under Muhammad Ali’s successors, the military remained central to the state but faced constraints.
+Under Muhammad Ali's successors, the military remained central to the state but faced constraints.
 During the reign of Abbas I and Sa'id Pasha, modernization slowed, although limited reforms were introduced, including early railway construction and the beginning of land and labor reforms.

 Egyptian soldiers during the Anglo-Egyptian War.

 The most ambitious military and infrastructural expansions occurred under Ismail Pasha, who restructured the military academies, supported public works, and briefly pursued naval modernization, ordering ironclads and expanding the military's logistical capabilities.
-Egypt’s military also played a role in territorial expansion, particularly in Sudan and Darfur.
+Egypt's military also played a role in territorial expansion, particularly in Sudan and Darfur.
 However, this coincided with fiscal mismanagement and rising foreign debt, leading to increasing European oversight, culminating in the sale of Egyptian shares in the Suez Canal Company to Britain in 1879.

 Dissatisfaction with foreign influence, combined with longstanding grievances among Egyptian officers, culminated in the Urabi Revolt (1881–1882), led by Ahmed ‘Urabi.
 Originally sparked by resentment against favoritism toward officers of Turkish origin, the movement evolved into a broader nationalist uprising.
-Despite initial military resistance, Urabi’s forces were ultimately defeated by the British Army at the Battle of Tel-el-Kebir, leading to the de facto British occupation of Egypt.
+Despite initial military resistance, Urabi's forces were ultimately defeated by the British Army at the Battle of Tel-el-Kebir, leading to the de facto British occupation of Egypt.
 Though nominally autonomous, Egypt effectively became a British protectorate until the unilateral declaration of independence in 1922.